 The project began with a private cloud, hosted by datacentre provider eww ITandTEL, in April 2017.
-The hosting service provider used Red Hat OpenShift Container Platform for a PaaS environment in order to make rapid application development and quick deployment possible.
-This environment has now been fully migrated into an in-house datacentre.
+The hosting service provider used Red Hat OpenShift Container Platform for a platform-as-a-service (PaaS) environment to make rapid application development and quick deployment possible.
+This environment has now been fully migrated to an in-house datacentre.

 Grumböck says Porsche Informatik can now easily migrate legacy infrastructure to its cloud.
 When legacy teams redesign parts of the legacy system, they can rebuild parts of it on the private cloud, and can cut out features of the monolithic applications, recreating the functionality as a microservice.

-The new platform has also given development teams the ability to use the newest versions of languages like PHP or Ruby.
+The new platform has also given development teams the ability to use the newest versions of languages such as PHP or Ruby.
 Previously, they were limited to Java and Python, but they now have the ability to deploy a new container and run out new technology.

 Compliance and standards for software

 Porsche Informatik takes two approaches to compliance.
-Porsche Informatik has established communities of engineers who promote best practice.
+It has established communities of engineers who promote best practice.
 For instance, there are communities for UX designers, DevOps, technical architects and security experts.

-The idea is that the member of the development team responsible for, say, security, will share information and document best practices with member of the security community; the UX expert would be on the UX community.
+The idea is that the member of the development team responsible for, say, security, will share information and document best practices with members of the security community; the UX expert would do the same for the UX community.
 “We try to get best practices back to the teams,” says Köberl.

 The teams submitting the code are responsible for correcting the identified problem areas.
-Porsche Informatik has also setup a control system, which validates all the code being produced by its development teams three to four times a year, to ensure that there are no critical issues that have been resolved.
+Porsche Informatik has also set up a control system, which validates all the code being produced by its development teams three to four times a year, to ensure there are no critical issues that have not been resolved.
 These checks enable Porsche Informatik to keep the teams aligned with business standards.

 Read more about Red Hat OpenShift

-- In this Q&A, Red Hat's Brian Gracely discusses managing a virtual environment that has both VMs and containers and how OpenShift on OpenStack can help.
+- In this Q&A, Red Hat’s Brian Gracely discusses managing a virtual environment that has both virtual machines and containers, and how OpenShift on OpenStack can help.

-- Despite its benefits, Red Hat OpenShift is just one technology amid a growing list intended to simplify container management and deployment for development and ops teams.
+- Despite its benefits, Red Hat OpenShift is just one technology amid a growing list intended to simplify container management and deployment for development and operations teams.

 The control system complies with the ISAE3402 standard.
 This standard, from the outsourcing industry, is designed to provide a set of assurances to clients.